tinyms-ai/tinyms/docs/en/source/quickstart/install.md

 Example: `188.8.8.88:8888`, the default password is `tinyms`，then user can log in to `jupyter`

-## TinyMS Installation For Experienced Developers
+## Installation For Experienced Developers

 For developers who want to develop based on TinyMS, install from source